Mercosul Residency in Brazil โ Brazil Mercosur Visa (VITEM XIII) & Residence Authorization

 10. Can my spouse and children come with me?

-Often yes, but the best structure depends on whether they are also Mercosur nationals and whether they apply with you or through a family-based pathway.
+Often yes, but the right structure depends on whether they are also Mercosur nationals and whether they apply with you or through a family-based pathway.

 11. How long does Mercosur residency take in Brazil?